 Analog phone service is derived from the Public Switched Telephone Network (PSTN).
 It’s traditional phone service that has been around since the time the telephone was invented.
 VoIP stands for Voice over Internet Protocol.
 VoIP is voice communication transmitted over the internet.
 In this blog let’s go through the comparison of VoIP vs. Analog Phone Services.

 When the internet first came into place, it was accessed over the PSTN.
-People and businesses used POTS lines, dialup internet connections and modems to connect to he internet.
+Since then people and businesses have started using POTS lines, dialup internet connections and modems to connect to the internet.
 The internet was extremely slow going early on.
 It’s hard to believe the internet became as essential and popular as it has become when you consider, early on, it could take a couple of minutes for one photo to appear on your computer screen.

 Overtime, a data network was created with fiber optics and Ethernet.
 The amount of bandwidth has grown exponentially and the price of bandwidth continues to drop.
 Data networks have become more and more robust.
 Now, it makes more sense to transmit voice over the internet instead of transmitting data over the PSTN.

 Analog phone service is under attack from all directions.
 Home phone lines are dwindling in number due to the popularity of mobile phones.
 Alarm lines are being replaced by wireless, as well.
 Faxing works best on a POTS or analog line but maintaining fax machines – the paper, ink and service – makes less sense with the existence of email.
 Cable or DSL internet and phone lines, from companies like Comcast, Verizon, AT&T and Cox, can be the most economical voice and data solution for a small business but cable phone lines are now derived using VoIP.